This

 [oracle@node2-pub oracle]$ dbca

-the steps below:
+Now follow the steps below:

 If you do not see this screen after running "dbca", then you need to

-make sure that ocssd, crsd and evmd services running
+make sure that ocssd, crsd and evmd services running under all the nodes.

-under all the nodes.
 Please goto Installing

-configuring clusterware.
+clusterware.

-Select "Oracle Real Application Cluster
+Select "Oracle Real Application Cluster database" option and Click

-and Configuring Clustered ASM instance and diskgroups:
+Clustered ASM instances and diskgroups:

 Select All the nodes in the cluster and Click Next.

-of the AS instance.
-If you select to go for spfile option, then it has
+location of the spfile of init file of the AS instance.
+If you select to go for

-to be created on the shared device and must
+spfile option, then it has to be created on the shared device and must be accessed

-be accessed by all the nodes in the RAC.
-I have used the same mount
+by all the nodes in the RAC.
+I have used the same mount point as OCR file and

-It is /u02/oradata/orc and is formatted with ocfs.
+VD files are stored.
+It is /u02/oradata/ocr and is formatted with ocfs.

-At this time, you may get the below message stating that no RAC
+At this time, you may get the below message stating that no RAC listener found.

-listeren found.
-You may go back and configure the
+You may go back and configure the RAC listener using "netca" OR you

-RAC listener using "netca" OR you can simply select "Yes" and OUI will
+can simply select "Yes" and OUI will create one for us.
+For the

-site, I had configured the listener with the required
+Database at client site, I had configured the listener with the required

 properties and security using netca before I reached this step

-Now the ASM instance has been created but there are no diskgroups
+Now the ASM instance has been created but there are no diskgroups created under

-step allow you to create one for ya.
-Unfortunately, you do not see any
+this instance.
+So, the below step allow you to create one for us.

-physical device in the below pan.
+Unfortunately, you do not see any physical device in the below pan.
+Do not

-Do not worry, simply Click the "Create New" button to create one.
+worry; simply Click the "Create New" button to create one.

 I selected the ORCL:DSK1 disk with External Redundancy.
-As all the ASM
+As all the ASM disks

-DSK2 --> /dev/sda3) are on the same physical disk (/dev/sda), I have
+(DSK1 --> /dev/sda2 and DSK2 --> /dev/sda3) are on the same physical disk

-not selected normal redundancy.
-Also,
+(/dev/sda), I have not selected normal redundancy.
+Also, This is an

-I had seperate physical devices available for Normal redundancy set up.
+For my production database, I had separate physical devices available for

-Enter the Disk Group Name (e.g, RAC_GRP) and click Next.
+Normal redundancy set up.
+Enter the Disk Group Name (e.g., RAC_GRP) and click

 You will see the below screen which is creating ASM diskgroup.

 Select the newly created disk group.
-The state must be "Mounted (n/n)"
+The state must be "Mounted

-For our case of 2 node cluster, it is MOUNTED (2/2).
+(n/n)" for n node cluster.
+For our case of 2 node cluster, it is MOUNTED

 Select No and start exit the Installer.

-RAC Database on ASM:
+Creating RAC Database on ASM:

 Select the RAC option and Click Next.